Shell & Scripting

 Lua 5.3 runtime via the ESP-Arduino-Lua library (GPL-3.0).

 Self-registering Lua bindings: Modules register their own Lua bindings in begin() via ScriptEngine::addBindings(fn).
-ScriptEngine has zero module includes - Display, TFT, and Telegram Lua bindings live in their respective modules.
+ScriptEngine has zero module includes - module-side bindings (Telegram and similar) live in their respective modules.
 The registrar list is persistent and survives lua.reload.
-The Lua API table below is unchanged - the same functions are available to scripts.

 Scripts on LittleFS: